 Hello!
-I am a first year Modern and Medieval Languages student reading Spanish and French.
-Since arriving at Trinity, I have been involved in First and Third Boat Club, the Trinity College Netball Club, and have recently been elected Access Officer for the TCSU.
-This is my first time participating in the Telethon and I am very excited to speak with Trinity alumni, sharing memories and experiences of our lovely College
+I’m Elizabeth and I am a second year MML student reading Spanish and French.
+During my time at Trinity, I have been appointed captain of the College Netball Club, and have been elected Access Officer for the TCSU.
+This is my first time participating in the Telethon and I am very excited to speak with Trinity alumni across the world, sharing memories and experiences of our lovely college!

-I’m a second year medic.
+I’m Krysia and I’m a third year medic.
 In my free time I sing in Cambridge University Gospel Choir.
-I’m also involved in Trinity MedSoc and Trinity Student Ambassador Scheme, which works with the College’s Widening Participation team.
-I’m really excited about getting in touch with alumni over the Easter Vacation.
+I’m also involved in Trinity MedSoc and the Trinity Ambassador Scheme.
+I’m really excited about getting in touch with alumni.

-The Telethon is an annual three-week long telephone fundraising campaign run by the Alumni Relations and Development Office during the Easter Vacation.
+The Telethon is an annual three-week long telephone fundraising campaign run by the Alumni Relations and Development Office, which usually takes place during the Easter Vacation.
 It aims to raise important funds for College initiatives, as well as to connect our current students with alumni.
 Last year, our student callers spoke with nearly 800 alumni from all over the world.

 The Telethon is raising money for the Annual Fund, including student support.
 In November 2019, we launched our ‘Creating Opportunities’ appeal, which had a particular focus on supporting our students through undergraduate bursaries and graduate studentships.
 You can hear from Trinity students who have benefited from alumni donations here, and read about the other priorities for the Annual Fund here.

-You will receive a postcard or an email around a month before calling begins.
+You will receive a postcard or an email before calling begins.
 If you have received a communication from us and do not wish to be called, please email email@example.com or call + 44 (0)1223 338548.